pkirkham/pkirkham.github.io/_posts/analysis/2025-02-22-simulating-well-flow-performance.md

  - $$g$$ = gravitational acceleration constant
  - $$\theta$$ = wellbore inclination to vertical (0&deg; = vertical, 90&deg; = horizontal)

-So all we need to do is find the unknown liquid holdup.
+This is deceptively simple.
+After all, there is only one unknown, the liquid holdup, that must be determined.

 There are many different empirical approaches that have been described in the literature to solve this problem, reaching back several decades.
-A common thread between these approaches is to consider the superficial velocities for vapour and liquid phases, and from this to determine a flow pattern.
-Depending on the flow pattern identified, a different relationship is used to calculate the liquid holdup.
+A common thread between these approaches is the superficial velocities for vapour and liquid phases are first considered, and from the relationship between these two parameters, a flow pattern in the pipe can be determined.
+Depending on the type of flow pattern identified, a different relationship might then be used to calculate the liquid holdup.

 Here I describe the approach used in Pyrus, which is derived from an approach formulated by my former colleague [Paulina Svoboda](https://www.linkedin.com/in/paulinasvoboda/).
 I recall that I did once upon a time verify the basis for this approach in the literature, but I appear to have absent-mindedly omitted that from the comments in my source code.
 Thus, whilst this method is somewhat of a black box implementation (or perhaps a shade of grey), it does have similar techniques to those used in many other methods and should give and indication as to the degree of complexity involved (note that this is one of the simpler approaches).
-In any event, credit to Paulina for setting out the basis from which this classical approach was derived.
+In any event, credit to Paulina for setting out the basis from which this classical approach took inspiration.

 There are a few principle steps involved.